 Traditional T names come to mind quickly.
 A century ago, Thomas and Theodore ranked in the US Top 100.
-They’re still there today – though Theodore is recently returned.
+They’re still there today, too.

 In terms of frequency, the letter T is about halfway down the list.
+It’s the twelfth most popular first initial for a boy.
 You’re far likely to meet a boy called James, Alexander, or Charles … or Mason, Logan, or Jackson.
 But it’s not a rare initial, by any means, either.

 T names for boys tend to be solid citizens.
 After all, there’s really no way to swap a T for another letter without completely altering the name – not like Kayden and Cayden, or Emmanuel and Immanuel.

 A wealth of surnames start with this letter, too, from former Top Ten favorite Tyler to current Top 1000 picks like Thatcher.